Glittering Dusk, 1996 183 x112 cm

-My paintings are an attempt to record present day life as I see and experience it here in Britain.
+My paintings are an attempt to record everyday life as I see and experience it here in Britain.
 I try to avoid the sensational, but rather aim for a quiet, contemplative view on life.
 I choose to paint the ordinary world that I am familiar with, the unremarkable, the world outside the back door, scenes that we are all familiar with.
 I hope that in the exercise I capture a little of our childhood sense of wonder in the process, by being aware, making others aware, and imbuing in my work a little of the magic of the everyday world that we inhabit.
-It is my belief that in our ordinary experiences of life there is drama enough, and mystery too in plenty.
-The world is so rich in the fullness of life that we need not invent the bizarre or the sensational, but quietly observe what is all about us.
+It is my belief that in our ordinary experiences of life there is drama enough, and mystery too.
+The world is so rich in the fullness of life that we need not invent the bizarre or the sensational, but quietly observe what is all around us.
 As an introduction here are a few examples of my painting subjects.

-The Library 2015 38”x 22” ( 96 x 56 cms )
+The Library, 2015 96 x 56 cm

 I sometimes come across striking locations that inspire me, or see a location in a magazine, on television or in a film.
 Such a place might be matched with a scene elsewhere, or populated with people that it seems to me ought to be there in that setting.
 It generates new ideas, adding the unexpected.
 It is my way of recording a place, or a person that I cherish.
 Yet often adding something also in an oblique visual way, about the unique life of our times.